-- Notwithstanding any use of institutional resources or the "work-for-hire" principle, the owner of manuscripts for publication in academic journals shall reside with the creator(s) and any revenue derived from the creator(s) works shall belong to the creator(s). - 2.
-If the manuscript is to be published, the creator(s) shall request the right to provide the College with a royalty-free right to use the manuscript within the institution in its teaching, research, and services programs, but not for external distribution, and, if successful, the creator(s) shall grant such right to the institution. - 3.
-Upon the establishment of national governmental or nonprofit entities whose purpose is to maintain in an electronically accessible manner a publicly available copy of academic manuscripts, the College will review each entity and upon determination that providing the manuscripts will not jeopardize the publication of articles or infringe on academic freedom, require the creator(s) to provide to the appropriate entity a limited license for the use of each manuscript.
+- 1. Notwithstanding any use of institutional resources or the owner of manuscripts for publication in academic journals shall reside with the creator(s), and any revenue derived from the creator(s) works shall belong to the creator(s). - 2.
+If the manuscript is to be published, the creator(s) shall request the right to provide the College with a royalty-free right to use the manuscript within the institution in its teaching, research, and services programs, but not for external distribution, and, if successful, the creator(s) shall grant such right to the institution.